AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-data-elements.md

 ## Data layer approaches

 There are multiple ways to map data from your data layer to XDM using the tags functionality of Adobe Experience Platform.
-Below are a few pros and cons of three different approaches:
+Below are a few pros and cons of three different approaches.
+It is possible to combine approaches, if desired:

 1. Implement XDM in the data layer
 1. Map to XDM in tags